Prinzhorn/skrollr/README.md

 var offset = s.relativeToAbsolute(document.getElementById('foo'), 'top', 'bottom');

 //offset contains the scroll position at which #foo's top is at the bottom of the viewport.
-//if you now use window.scroll or similar to scroll to offset, #foo's top is aligned with the bottom of the viewport.
+//if you now use setScrollTop(offset) or animateTo(offset) #foo's top will be perfectly aligned with the bottom of the viewport.
 ```

 ### setScrollTop(top)

-Sets the top offset using window.scroll(0, top)
+Sets the top offset using `window.scrollTo(0, top)` on dektop or `iscroll.scrollTo(0, -top)` when using skrollr.mobile.

 ### animateTo(top[, options])

 Animates the scroll position from current position to ```top```.
-Possible Options include
+Possible options are

 #### duration

 How long the animation should run in milliseconds.
-The default is ```1000``` or one second.
+The default is `1000` or one second.

 #### easing